thinkphp/gen-ai/ChatGTP /README.md

 Create a resume for me, Genevieve Lavorre.
 Graduated in 2014 from the University of Nico, ND, with a master's degree in arts.
 Completed an extensive internship with Traveller Inc., where I was the head promoter and head of design for Traveller Con 2022.
 In addition, I led a large Group Exhibition called "Saving the art world" in 2021.
 Can you create a new resume emphasizing my education, skills, and experience?
 I am trained and proficient in painting, drawing, and graphical design.
 My portfolio is available at lavorre.example.com .
 Contact information: E-mail: lavorre@tmn.com, Phone: 555-9696.
 I also have experience with tough negotiations, am physically active, and have a discerning palate.
 I am looking for a job as a graphical designer.
 If you need any more information to continue, ask.

+## To start, you must have all the important information available.

+Things like contact information, education, work experience, skills, and other notable achievements:

+Example: Genevieve Lavorre

+Contact information: lavorre@tmn.com, Phone: 555-9696
+Education: Master of Arts from University of Nico, ND - 2010-2014 Work experience: Head promoter of the Traveller 2020 - Present, Head of Design for Traveller Con 2022
+Skills: Expert negotiator, physically active, discerning palate Notable achievements: Portfolio: lavorre.example.com , Group Exhibition, Saving the art world 2021.

+## Gather Your Information

+ChatGPT can help tailor your resume for the specific job you are looking for.

+Set one or more types of job as your goal, and let ChatGPT customize your resume.

+Example: Genevieve Lavorre

+Goal 1: Graphic designer
+Goal 2: Art teacher

 ## References:

 https://www.w3schools.com/gen_ai/gen_ai_prompt_intro.php